Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Normal Mapping

+To do my cube I use normal mapping.
 Normal mapping allows models to use a normal map texture in addition to diffuse and specular textures.
 The positions are calculated in tangent space instead of world space using TBN matrix who do the changement of space.
 Normals are extracted from the normal map, assimp can directly extact tangent and bitangent.